 array_length

 The array_length() function returns the length of an array.
-If the array is nested, it returns the length of the first-level (outermost) array.
-Syntax:
+If the array is nested, it returns the length of the outermost array.
+The syntax is as follows:

 array_length(arr)